zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

 and does inference with the frozen model for the grouped other 50% tasks.
 I'm not sure if this might work better than the smaller models but it is worth to try it.

+I have found that inference is extremely slow because I have to merge the heavy model with the lora adapter before using VLLM.
+I have tried modifying the inference script to support using LoRAs directly but VLLM does not support dora, and I have used it for training.
+This would imply that half of the submission time would go to inference (because it's taking 4 minutes to make 8 predictions per task)

+Thus I don't believe it is worth to use Qwen2.5-7B for test-time fine-tuning.
+I could use it in an ensemble without fine-tuning.

 ## Results

 ### Training speed